Juan Luis Cipriani Thorne

-Juan Luis Cipriani Thorne (born 28 December 1943) is a Peruvian prelate of the Catholic Church.
-He was Archbishop of Lima from 1999 to 2019.
+Juan Luis Cipriani Thorne (born 28 December 1943) is a Peruvian Catholic who served as Archbishop of Lima from 1999 to 2019.
 He has been a bishop since 1988 and was made a cardinal in 2001.

+Biography

 Early life and career

 Cipriani attended the Colegio Santa Maria Marianistas, a Catholic school, and as a young man he was a member of the Peruvian national basketball team for six years.
 He studied industrial engineering at the Universidad Nacional de Ingeniería in Lima, Peru, and worked as an engineer.

-He was ordained as a priest for Opus Dei on 21 August 1977.
+He later joined Opus Dei and was eventually ordained priest on 21 August 1977.
 He earned a doctorate in theology from the University of Navarra.
 He did pastoral work in Lima, taught at the Pontifical Faculty of Theology, and was regional vicar for Peru and Vice-Chancellor of the University of Piura.

 Service in Ayacucho

 On 23 May 1988, Pope John Paul II appointed him titular Bishop of Turuzi and Auxiliary Bishop of Ayacucho and he received his episcopal consecration on 3 July from Cardinal Juan Landázuri Ricketts.
 He was named Apostolic Administrator of the Archdiocese upon the retirement of Archbishop Federico Richter Fernandez-Prada on 23 May 1991.
 He was named Archbishop of Ayacucho on 13 May 1995.
 He held an appointment in the Roman Curia as consultor of the Congregation for the Clergy from 1990 to 1999.

 Ayacucho was the center of Peru's battle against the Shining Path, a violent revolutionary movement.
 Cipriani became an uncompromising voice for military suppression.
 In 1991, he said that "Most human rights organizations are just covering the tails of political movements, almost all of them Marxist and Maoist."
 In October 1992, after the capture of Abimael Guzmán, leader of the Shining Path, Cipriani advocated he be executed.
 In July 1993, after the Peruvian Bishops' Conference called the death penalty a "grave sin", he said: "We can not allow the country not to support the death penalty because of fear, the fear and cowardice of a few....
 The world changes day by day and not in favor of cowards.
 We are in a time of firmness, clarity and manhood."
 In 1995, he backed legislation to shield the Peruvian military and police from prosecution for activities undertaken as part of the suppression of radical movements.